icpmoles/pyxback/content/post/some-n.b.about-this-theme.md

 <!--more-->

 This is because AMP is like developing and maintaining a separate website.
 For now I will focus on the main website and in future when the main site is stable and complete enough I will try to move some stuff to the AMP version too.
-Hopefully Hugo will fix some bugs
+Hopefully Hugo will fix some bugs (like the [#7160]() that have delayed the development of the theme and that causes problems in the RSS too).